 Note: You don’t have to have a PayPal account in order to use the PayPal button, just a credit card.

-Original Yiddish poems are presented with
+Original Yiddish poems are

 …….
 Read more about The Thirteenth Hour – Rivka Basman Ben-Haim, translated from the Yiddish by Zelda Kahan Newman